MaorBer/IncomePredictionML/README.md

 # Census Income Prediction (Adult Dataset)

 This project aims to predict whether an individual's annual income exceeds $50K based on demographic and occupational data from the [UCI Adult (Census Income) dataset](https://archive.ics.uci.edu/dataset/2/adult).
+This project is the final project during the course "Machine Learning" at Ariel University.

 We compare multiple Machine Learning algorithms:
 - **AdaBoost**